Andtran10/reading-notes/Code-102/Growth-mindset.md

 1. Effort: I know there are time when I don't want to study or work, but even putting in the bare minimum is better than no effort.
 A small step is still a step at the end of the day.
 Not putting in any work just prolongs my journey to my goal.
 I want to finish coding bootcamp to re-start my life and live it. ***Small steps = good / No steps = bad***.

 1. Have fun with this whole journey.
 This is something new and from what I've been hearing the end goal is worth all this work.
-There are people I want to catch up to and through tech I can. **Enjoy and make the most out of this experience!** :frog:
+There are people I want to catch up to and through tech I can. **Enjoy and make the most out of this experience!** 🐸